 My visit in Poland was exciting, snowy and aromatic.
 Is it crazy to visit Poland in the middle of Winter?
 A bit yes, indeed.
 But it is definitely worth to do.
 I decided to see Zakopane first, to try skiing, sleigh- ride, hiking and admiring the nature.
-Local specials, their memories still make my mouth water!
+Local food, especially oscypek cheese makes me hungry all the time!

-My memories are full of magic.
+My memories from Zakopane are incredible and full of magic.
 I was sleeping in wooden apartment with a fireplace.
 When wind was howling outside, and snow was falling, I was sitting with a ,,goralska herbata” which is highlanders’ tea with alcohol.
 Believe me, it warms you up as hell!
 I was travelling with my best friend, so we were drinking it quite often:) What’s more, Polish people have a sweet tooth.
-I decided to try hot apple pie ( szarlotka or jablecznik) with an ice-cream.
+I decided to try delicious, hot apple pie ( szarlotka or jablecznik) with strawberry ice-cream.
 Poland is the biggest apple exporter in the world.
 If you visit Poland, don’t miss the opportunity to try the delicious apple juice, amazing!
 Isn’t the combination of apple and cinnamon simply perfect?
 Another incredible cake that is very common in Poland is their traditional cheesecake – made of very fat milk that gives unimitable consistency,

 Polish food in the mountains

-Of course, I had to walk down Krupowki- the longest, crowded, noisy street with many souvenirs and bars.
+Of course, I had to walk down Krupowki- the main, longest, crowded and quite noisy street with many souvenirs and bars.
 So I did.
 I stopped to try grilled mutton, buckwheat cereal with chopped, fried lard and onions and delicious dessert.
 This time I choose donut filled with rose marmalade and some Polish fudge, soft milk toffee candies.
 Can you imagine getting to know Polish culture by any way better than its food?